afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 PlaygroundPage.current.setLiveView(TheView())
 ```

+### Our three components:

+#### AnimalGenerator
+This is our Model.
+It holds a list of animal names and has a method to publish one random animal name via a Publisher.  *(@Published private(set) var name)*

+#### TheViewModel
+Our ViewModel, responsible for managing the View.
+It owns our Model, subscribes to it and then re-publishes *name* via its *textToShow* publisher. *(@Published var textToShow).*

+#### TheView
+This is a simple SwiftUI View, with a text and a button.
+It owns our ViewModel and subscribes to it.
+It displays the ViewModel's *textToShow* value as a Text whenever the data changes.

+When you tap the button, it calls the generate() method in the ViewModel, that does the same in the Model, and then Combine does the rest.

+### And Where is the Protocol?
-As you can see, everything works, but now let's say that instead of instantiating AnimalGenerator in our ViewModel, we want to use a protocol, and use different models, depending on what type of content we want to generate and display in the View.
+As you can see, everything works, but let's say that instead of instantiating AnimalGenerator in our ViewModel, we want to use a Protocol, as a Blueprint for different models, depending on what type of content we want to generate and display in the View.

 Let's write a simple protocol called * "Generator"* and update our * "AnimalGenerator"* class to conform.